Lagers – U.S. Open Beer Championship Categories

 Color SRM: 3 – 4

-• Perceived Hop Aroma & Flavor: Hop aroma is not perceived to low.
+Perceived Hop Aroma & Flavor: Hop aroma is not present to low.
 Hop flavor is very low to low, derived from noble-type hops.

-• Fermentation Characteristics: Fruity-estery aromas and flavors should not be perceived.
-Diacetyl should not be perceived.
-DMS should not be perceived.
-A very low level of fermentation-derived sulfur attributes may be evident in balance with other characters.
+Fermentation Characteristics: Fruity esters, DMS, and diacetyl should not be present.
+A very low level of sulfur attributes may be present in balance with other attributes.

 IBU: 18-25